FemaleGenderMod/FemaleGenderMod/README.md

 to other players on servers that don't have the mod installed.

 ## Default Controls
+H - Open Customization Settings

-G - Open Customization Settings
+[Pre 1.21.6] G - Open Customization Settings

 ## License